HIGHLIGHTS-Tennis-Australian Open day two | Sports-Games

 Highlights of day two of the Australian Open tennis championships at Melbourne Park on Tuesday.
-Times local (GMT +11): 1500 SVITOLINA DOWNS BOUZKOVA
+Times local (GMT +11): 1640 MEDVEDEV CRUISES PAST POSPISIL

+Russian fourth seed Daniil Medvedev advanced to the second round with a 6-2 6-2 6-4 victory over Canada's Vasek Pospisil.
+It was the world number four's 15th consecutive win.
+1635 MLADENOVIC BEATS SAKKARI

+World number 52 Kristina Mladenovic overcame a mid-match wobble to beat Greek 20th seed Maria Sakkari 6-2 0-6 6-3 and set up a second-round meeting with Nao Hibino of Japan.
+1505 WATSON INTO ROUND TWO

+Britain's Heather Watson reached the second round with a 7-6(4) 7-6(3) victory over Czech Republic's Kristyna Pliskova.
+Watson, who hit 37 winners and seven aces, will face either Anett Kontaveit or Aliaksandra Sasnovich next.
+1500 SVITOLINA SETS UP GAUFF CLASH

 Elina Svitolina won a second set tiebreak to squeeze past Czech Marie Bouzkova 6-3 7-6(5).
-Ukrainian Svitolina, the fifth seed, will face either American Coco Gauff or Switzerland's Jil Teichmann in the second round.
+Ukrainian Svitolina, the fifth seed, will face Coco Gauff in the second round after the American beat Jil Teichmann of Switzerland 6-3 6-2.
 1440 BENCIC THROUGH IN THREE SETS

 Swiss 11th seed Belinda Bencic battled past American Lauren Davis 6-3 4-6 6-1 to reach the second round.
 Bencic struck eight aces and 36 winners but has plenty of room for improvement, making 47 unforced errors.
 Bencic will next face Russia's Svetlana Kuznetsova.